rjcmarkelz/BIS180L_web/course_info.md

 ## On Plagiarism
 You will often work with a lab partner as you do the lab exercises.
 However you must each write your own answers for worksheets and lab reports.
 In addition, while the web is a powerful resource for information it is plagiarism and a SJA violation to cut and paste information directly from web sources without indicating that you are quoting and providing a citation.

+## Course Materials Fee
+You will be charged a $15.00 Course Materials Fee when you register for this class.
+This fee covers a 32GB USB 3.0 Flash Drive which comes pre-formatted with a linux virtual machine that will be used throughout the course.
+You will get to keep the flash drive at the end of the course.